 For those who don’t know, the main menu used in speedrun is called Any%, meaning the goal is to go from the beginning of the game to the end as quickly as possible, ignoring the parts that were actually played, is completed or not, and will include the use of glitch.
 Although finding and executing glitches is an art in its own right, some people don’t like speedrun because it breaks most of the game’s content.
 Shadow of the Colossus, on the other hand, has a tiny glitch in the first place, meaning that the time to complete is entirely based on pure individual skill.
 This is Madorashi’s incredible speedrun.

 Overall, Any% is fine, but that’s not entirely the case with Shadow of the Colossus.
 In the PS4 remake, a photography mode can be exploited to skip scenes that are usually not to be missed, a tactic that will dramatically cut down on playing time.
 According to Speedrun.com, this glitch is not allowed in Any% speedrun for Shadow of the Colossus to retain playing time equal to that of the original PlayStation 2 version.
 Also, full video evidence must be submitted in the speedrun to count time, and the speedrun must be completed in one play.

 Speedrun Shadow of The Colossus strategy

 There are some simple things that most casual players may not realize during the first play of the game.
-For example, it’s much faster to roll than walking with your feet, and by pulling back the joycon on the left and pressing the triangle button at the same time, Wanderer’s horse, Agro, can break the maximum speed from standing position.
-Things like this riding mechanism definitely help reduce the time for the speedrun, but in the end these are just the minimum things needed to achieve such a completion time.
+For example, it’s much faster to roll than walking with your feet, and by pulling back the joycon on the left and pressing the triangle button at the same time, Wanderer’s horse, Agro, can break the maximum speed from a standing position.
+Things like this riding mechanism help reduce the time for the speedrun, but in the end, these are just the minimum things needed to achieve such a completion time.